Animation

 Overview

 Procedural methods are often used to describe motion in animations.
-In both pre-rendered and real-time animations, an understanding of frame rate and timing are crucial for generating moving images.
+In both pre-rendered and real-time animations, an understanding of frame rate and timing is crucial for generating moving images.

 Tools